bakanacareerz-byte/Bug-Tracker-/README.md

 2. Open frontend/index.html in your browser (or serve with a static server)
 ## QA notes
 - Add API tests in backend/tests, use Supertest and Jest.
-- Add end-to-end tests with Cypress (suggested)
+- Add end-to-end tests with Cypress